brandonerose/RosyUtils/README.md

 library("Microsoft365R") #install.packages("Microsoft365R")
 library("RosyUtils") # remotes::install_github("brandonerose/RosyUtils")

+# this will open authentication in Microsoft to allow Microsoft365R to use the graph API.
 # outlook <- get_personal_outlook()
-outlook <- get_business_outlook() # this will open authentication in Microsoft to allow Microsoft365R to use the graph API.
-May have to run several times at first.
+outlook <- get_business_outlook() # May have to run several times at first

 inbox <- outlook$get_inbox()